 Ten Payments: 10% of tuition and fees due monthly July 1st - April 1st

 Payments are auto-drafted through the Smart Tuition billing system.
 If you have specific questions about payment arrangements, please contact the Falmouth Academy Business Office.

-For parents who are separated or divorced, Falmouth Academy requires that a TADS financial aid application be submitted by each parent/family (including IRS Form 1040, W-2’s).
+For parents who are separated or divorced, Falmouth Academy requires each parent/family to submit a Parent Financial Statement through SSS (including IRS Form 1040, W-2’s).

 All parents who own a business and/or farm are required to furnish a copy of their current business tax return.
 They may also be asked to furnish cash flow statements, balance sheets, and any other information relevant to the business.
 Any losses due to property and/or equipment depreciation will not be considered when calculating financial need.
 We reserve the right to request additional financial information if necessary to determine financial status.

 Parents Who Do Not Work